dplochcoder/TheHuntIsOn/README.md

 `RelicSale`, `LeverHit`, `CharmNotch`, `CharmCollected`, `PowerUp`, `BossKilled`, `Stag`, `StagDirtmouth`, `StagCrossroads`, `StagGreenpath`, `StagFungalWastes`, `StagCityStorerooms`, `StagRestingGrounds`, `StagKingsStation`, `StagDeepnest`, `StagRoyalGardens`, `StagHiddenStation`, `StagStagNest`

+Note that specific Stag events only trigger while another player who is not on the Speedrunner's HKMP team is within the same room as the Speedrunner.
+The general Stag event triggers regardless.

 The triggers `MovementX` trigger when the speedrunner obtains the X-th movement item.
 The following are counted as movement items: